 We’re reading that data through a project that has parameterized queries in it.
 I then generate dynamic links for each one of those variables, and ingest that through an import data function call in Google Sheets.
 And Google Sheets pulls that URL every 30 minutes and updates my graphs.
 I can then embed those graphs and they just stay updated with live data queried from Snowflake directly through data.world.

 Now Taylor has an hour back every Monday.
 He’s no longer a bottleneck, and people don’t ping him asking why it’s not updated.
 “I’ve removed myself from that whole process and can do more important things,” he says.
-Meanwhile, the data is always up-to-date, without anyone having to do anything.
+Meanwhile, the data is always up-to-date in the enterprise data catalog, without anyone having to do anything.

 As the relationship between Yonder and data.world progresses, both teams see Taylor’s early win to be a sign of what’s to come.